-If your tutor assignment is of a suitable standard you will then be invited to attend the College campus for 2 days when you will undertake two practical exams and a theory exam.
 On successful completion of these exams a college certificate will be issued which should be sent to the MCA using the application form MSF4395.
 Candidates will also need to send copies of pre-qualifications requested on the form.

 Course Contact Details